Hasan Čengić: Early life

-Čengić was born in Odžak, Foča-Ustikolina, SR Bosnia and Herzegovina, SFR Yugoslavia, present-day Bosnia and Herzegovina to father Halid and mother Merjema nee Lutvikadić.
+Čengić was born in Odžak, Foča-Ustikolina, SR Bosnia and Herzegovina, SFR Yugoslavia, present-day Bosnia and Herzegovina to father Halid and mother Merjema née Lutvikadić.
 He was a distant cousin of the Bosnian Muslim politician Adil Zulfikarpašić.

 As a young imam, Čengić led a group called Tabački Masjid, which condemned discotheques and mixed marriages and advocated veiling of women as well as the prohibition of alcohol.
 For Loftus, Čengić was a sympathiser of the Iranian revolution who "perceived a great deal of potential in a new internationalism" and who advocated a pan-Islamic course for his community.

 In 1981, Čengić published an article in the magazine "Glasnik" about the practice of Sharia law.
 In the article, Čengić investigated the application of Sharia in the Islamic world and wrote about Iran that it shows "a growing tendency to break with Western models and a determination to return to their own laws, culture and civilisation".
 In the article, along with Jaafar Nimeiry of Sudan and Muhammad Zia-ul-Haq of Pakistan, he relied heavily on Ruhollah Khomeini, quoting him extensively.
 Loftus writes that in the article, Čengić sees the Iranian revolution as "the most representative moment of the strength of the new Muslim coalition alongside 1973 oil embargo".
 In the article, Čengić holds the view that "Muslims have the space, population, dynamism, strength, energy and money," concluding that there is no reason why they cannot become "the master of tomorrow's world".
 Loftus further writes that, although Čengić doesn't mention Yugoslav Muslims in the article, he "implicitly made space for his own community" in "a potential coalition of Islamic "masters of tomorrow".